340,734 people helped

 Understand your new goals and your partner’s goals

 Separation often means a shift from shared goals to individual ones.
 Take the time to reflect on your goals and use them as a basis for discussion with your partner.
+A financial planner can help you set attainable goals.

 Get a clear picture of your finances

 Make a list of assets and debts held in both names.
 Record your income streams, expenses, and liabilities.
 This information will be essential for splitting finances and seeking advice or legal assistance.
+A financial coach can help you identify where the money is in your relationship.

 Choose your priorities